 Asphalt plants shall meet all applicable requirements of Chapter 17.20 TCC, Mineral Extraction and Asphalt Production.

 Staff Response: This standard is met.
-The plants operation is existing and subject to periodic review at the site level.
-This current request is limited to the covering of and allowing RAP material produced on site to be processed on site.
+The plant’s operation is existing and subject to periodic review at the site level.
+This current request is limited to the storage, cover, import, and processing of RAP material on site.
 Staff asks that applicant speak to this requirement for a more comprehensive description of how this is met.

 For operations that process and store recycled asphalt pavement (RAP) within the Nisqually subarea, operators shall employ best management practices to mitigate leachate by providing covered storage of processed/recycled asphalt stockpiles.
 Specific practices will be determined through the site-level permit review process, but may include tarping, storage sheds, or other methods.